malsharawy/Segmentation-of-Cerbrovascular-system/README.md

 ## Files Discription:

-### attcurve.py > is an semi automatic algorithm uses GMM segmentation tool, it requires only selecting a point for the Arterial Input Function on the first frame of the loaded file, thus the script will draw automatically the signal attenuation curve from the selected artery or vien.
+### attcurve.py > is a semi automatic algorithm uses GMM segmentation tool, it requires only selecting a point for the Arterial Input Function on the first frame of the loaded file, thus the script will draw automatically the signal attenuation curve from the selected artery or vien.

 ## The following notebooks shows the different segmentation tools and the results
 ### \Notebooks\attcurvUsingfuzzy >